Cutaneous Meningioma

 7. Slow Healing Wounds: Wounds or injuries in the vicinity of the tumor may take longer to heal than usual.
 The presence of the tumor can impair the body’s natural healing process and delay the closure of wounds.

-9. Hair Loss or Thinning: If the tumor develops in an area with hair, such as the scalp, it can lead to localized hair loss or thinning.
+9. Hair Loss or Thinning: If the tumor develops in an area with hair, such as the scalp, it can lead to hair loss or thinning.
 This symptom is more noticeable when the tumor is present for an extended period.

 12. Headaches: In some cases, cutaneous meningiomas can cause persistent headaches.
 These headaches may be localized near the tumor or may radiate to other parts of the head.